arjunshibu/blog/README.md

 ## Installation

-1. Fork or use [Klisé](https://github.com/piharpi/jekyll-klise) as the template for your blog
+1. Fork or use [Klisé](https://github.com/piharpi/jekyll-klise) as the template for your blog.
 2. Run locally

 ```bash